Campobello Island: A Travel Guide for the Canadian Maritimes' Best Kept Secret

 Go on a whale watching tour

-The island is a playground for whales during the summer months of July and August.
+The island is a playground for whales, particularly during the summer months of July and August.
 You can almost be certain you will spot one on a tour.
-The most common species to visit are finbacks, minkes and humpback whales.
-The occasional rare North Atlantic right whale may pass through the area as well.
+The most common species to visit the area are finbacks, minkes and humpbacks.
+The occasional, rare North Atlantic right whale may pass by the island as well.

 A whale breeches off Herring Cove on Campobello Island.